SAT and ACT Test Prep Done Better

 - How to organize and rank your activities/extracurriculars/jobs/volunteer efforts.

 - How to make the most of ZeeMee.
-This relatively new innovation gives students an option to create a profile that can include photos, videos and files to present a fuller picture of their accomplishments to prospective colleges.
+This relatively new innovation gives students an option to create a profile that can include photos, videos, and files.
+Thus, presenting a fuller picture of their accomplishments to prospective colleges.
 Universities have taken notice of this tool as more than 200 schools are active in varying degrees in ZeeMee.

-- Community service is a terrific addition to any resume.
+- Also, community service is a terrific addition to any resume.
 It’s highly prized by universities when you show the ability to help others who do not have all the advantages you and your peers enjoy.

 - Honors, publications, blogs and academic awards beyond the school walls.
 Yes, it’s OK to brag a little.